ducakar/TextureReplacer/README.md

       EnvMap/NegativeZ  // fake skybox back face, vertically flipped

 Note that all textures must be quares and have the same dimensions that are powers of two.
-Cube textures are slow, so keep them as low-res as possible.
+Cube map textures are slow, so keep them as low-res as possible.

 ### Personalised Kerbal Textures ###